 The instructor frequently sends emails to students' NJIT email accounts for important announcements.
-Students are required to check emails at least 12 hours before each class and once per business day.
 Students will take responsibility for any missing information due to not checking their emails.

 Academic Integrity

 Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
 Cheating is strictly prohibited and devalues the degree that you are working on.
 As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy that is found at: http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.